cljfx/cljfx/README.md

   - changing media should re-create media player
 - big app with everything in it to check if/how it works (generative tests maybe?)
-- controlled props (mostly in controls, also stage's `:showing`)
-- default on-x-changed prop change listeners!
-- advanced docs: lifecycles, opts, contexts, styles etc.

-## Food for thought
-- wrap-factory may use some memoizing and advancing
-- prop lifecycle
-- how to handle dialogs, animations and other possibly missed things?
-- escape hatch to force-re-render everything?
-- update to same desc should be identical (component-vec)
-- optional flatten in wrap-many for maps?